 COME FLY WITH US!

 O.S.E.K. offers kite building workshops for area schools, clubs and groups.
 We present talks and demonstrations.
-We paint the sky with kites for park systems, community celebrations, and at the Cleveland Kite Festival in September.
+We paint the sky with kites for park systems, community celebrations, and at the Cleveland International Kite Festival in August.
 We also have our annual club members only “FLEXI FOOL Competition and Birthday picnic”.
-In April, National Kite Month, we can be found at the Youngtown Kite Festival, Medina Metro Parks Earth Day, Parkman Township Kite Day, and other places, as scheduled.
+In April, National Kite Month, we can be found at the Youngstown Kite Festival, Medina Metro Parks Earth Day, Parkman Township Kite Day, and other places, as scheduled.

 All requests for participation (workshops, demos, displays, kite flying) are presented to the members at next possible meeting and voted on.
 Due to an increase in requests and the limited number of volunteer members available, we regret we can’t cover them all.